Les Corps glorieux: 5. Force et agilité des corps glorieux

-6. Joie et clarté des Corps Glorieux
+6. Joie et clarté des corps glorieux

-A unison, rhapsodic theme in the upper voice, interrupted by three chords played in the récit, is heard at the beginning of the movement over a receding fifth in the pedal.
+Probably the most famous part of the cycle, the Joy and clarity of the bodies glorious presents a unison, rhapsodic theme in the upper voice, interrupted by three chords played in the récit, is heard at the beginning of the movement over a receding fifth in the pedal.
 This is followed by a quieter middle section, in which the cromorne of the Positif and the Hautbois of the Récite correspond.
 The main and middle sections alternate with each other, followed by the coda, which shows the main part rhythmically slightly changed.
 The so-called "Freudenmotiv" then breaks off spectacularly and the movement ends with a virtuosic glissando.